Edam Cheese vs Stilton Cheese

 Edam's texture can be described as "rubber-textured to crystalline".
 Stilton's texture can be described as "hard, blue-veined".

-Edam Cheese has a sweet, milky, nutty, buttery flavor.
-Stilton Cheese has a spicy, strong flavor.
+Edam Cheese has a sweet, milky, nutty, buttery taste.
+Stilton Cheese has a spicy, strong taste.

 Appearance and Aging